banner

 A wise woman from the town intercedes for her people, asking the commander why they are attacking her city.
 When she discovers Joab only wants Sheba, the woman promises to have his head tossed over the wall.
 When that happens, Joab is satisfied, and they retreat and go home.
 Her quick wisdom saves her town.

-When we face conflicts, we need to act with wisdom (in a lawful way, of course).
+When we face conflicts, we need to act with wisdom (lawfully, of course).

-Although there are residual effects and disunities in David’s kingdom, God graciously gives him a chance to start over.
-Our next reading shows us how David finally unifies the people and brings peace to his kingdom.
+God graciously gives David a chance to start over, although there’re residual effects and disunities in David’s kingdom.
+Our next Bible reading shows us how David finally unifies the people and brings peace to his kingdom.

 Focus Verse